San Diego Property Management Blog

 two people sitting at table talking with laptop in front of them

-• Ensure timely payment of rent as outlined in the lease agreement.
+• Pay rent in a timely manner as outlined in the lease or rental agreement.

 • Maintain the rental unit in a clean and habitable condition, following reasonable standards of cleanliness.